-Division 2.3 (Poisonous Gas) or Division 6.1(Poisonous)Materials.Materials.Nevertransportthesematerialsincontainerswithinterconnections.
+Division 2.3 (Poisonous Gas) or Division 6.1 (Poisonous) Materials.
+Never transport these materials in containers with interconnections.

 Never load a package labeled POISON or POISON INHALATION HAZARD in the driver's cab or sleeper or with food material for human or animal consumption.
 There are special rules for loading and unloading Class 2 materials in cargo tanks.
 You must have special training to do this.